bstrdmax/bstrdmax/README.md

 - 👋 Hi, I’m @bstrdmax
-- 👀 I’m starting to relearning programming, cloud applications, and Ai prompting
+- 👀 I’m going to relearn programming, cloud applications, email template creation, and AI prompting
 - 🌱 I’m currently learning JavaScript, HTML, and CSS
 - 💞️ I’m learning and creating projects to absorb information faster.
-I am trying to push all the things I learn to Git Hub.
+I am trying to push all the things I know to Git Hub.
 - 📫 How to reach me max371979@gmail.com

 <!---